alloba/book-of-hours-notes/books/Commandments for the Preservation of all that Exists.md

 ## Description
 Commandments For the Preservation of All That Exists

-Black Elie, Damascene Matriarch of the [[Sisterhood of the Knot]], was imprisoned by the emperor Didius Julianus.
+Black Elie, Damascene Matriarch of the [[Sisterhood of the Triple Knot]], was imprisoned by the emperor Didius Julianus.
 She reportedly instructed that these secret doctrines be recorded in writing to preserve against their loss.
 Regrettably, the story goes, Didius Julianus ordered that the work be entombed with her in an unmarked sepulcher.
 ### Partial Study Description

 ### Study Complete Description